-NSW Treasury is committed to open and accountable government in accordance with the Government Information (Public Access) Act 2009 (GIPA Act), while at the same time recognising the privacy rights of individuals.
+The Plan supports NSW Treasury's commitment to open and accountable government in accordance with the Government Information (Public Access) Act 2009 (the GIPA Act), while at the same time recognising the privacy rights of individuals.
+The Plan applies to all staff within NSW Treasury, to ensure privacy obligations are met to a high standard.